wp-plugins/0gravatar/readme.txt

 == Changelog ==

+= 1.2.11.17 =
+* Increased performance by sending the URL for the auto-generated display_name to gravatar.com as the d parameter instead of checking for a 404 on every gravatar.

 = 1.2.11.07 =
 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.2.11.17 =
+Increased performance by sending the URL to gravatar.com instead of checking for a 404.

 = 1.2.11.07 =
 First versions available through WordPress.